-Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Education Students shall receive nutrition education as part of a sequential program that is coordinated within a comprehensive health education curriculum X To maximize classroom time and to achieve positive changes in students' eating behaviors, nutrition education shall be integrated into the standards-based lesson plans of other school subjects like math, science, language arts, physical education, health, family and consumer science and social sciences. Х The nutrition education program shall include enjoyable interactive activities such as contests, promotions; taste testing, field trips or school gardens. Х All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals. Х
+Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Education Students shall receive nutrition education as part of a sequential program that is coordinated within a comprehensive health education curriculum X To maximize classroom time and to achieve positive changes in students' eating behaviors, nutrition education shall be integrated into the standards-based lesson plans of other school subjects like math, science, language arts, physical education, health, family and consumer science and social sciences.
+X The nutrition education program shall include enjoyable interactive activities such as contests, promotions; taste testing, field trips or school gardens. х Food services will devise activities and opportunities for interactive nutritional education.
+All food service personnel shall have adequate pre-service training and regularly participate in professional development activities that provide strategies for providing tasty, appealing and healthy school meals. Х

 Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Nutrition Promotion Food providers shall offer a variety of age-appropriate, appealing foods and beverage choices and employ food preparation, purchasing and meal planning practices consistent with the current Dietary Guidelines for Americans.
 X It is recommended that food providers share information about the nutritional content of school meals and/or individually sold foods with students, family and school staff.
 X School meals shall be served in clean, safe and pleasant settings with adequate time provided for students to eat, at minimum, in accordance with state and federal standards and guidelines.
 The National Association of State School Boards of Education recommends that students have adequate time to eat, relax and socialize: at least 10 minutes after sitting down for breakfast and 20 minutes after sitting down for lunch.
 X fitness; emphasizes self- management skills including energy balance (calories in minus calories out); is consistent with state/district's standards/guidelines/framework; and is coordinated within a comprehensive health education curriculum.
 The curriculum shall be consistent with and incorporate relevant Illinois Learning Standards.
-Schools shall provide a daily supervised recess period to elementary students. Х Students shall be provided opportunities for physical activity through a range of before- and after-school programs including intramurals, interscholastic athletics and physical activity clubs. Х
+Schools shall provide a daily supervised recess period to elementary students.
+X Students shall be provided opportunities for physical activity through a range of before- and after-school programs including intramurals, interscholastic athletics and physical activity clubs.
+X School provides fliers to students to promote opportunities to join local physical activity programs held in the local community.
+Our district does not currently have these opportunities for elementary students programs including intramurals, interscholastic athletics and physical activity prog the local community. does not currently ha opportunities for ele

-Goals Meeting Partially Meeting Not Meeting Next Steps (If Applicable) Physical Activity Students shall participate in physical education that enables Х them to achieve and maintain a high level of personal
+Goals Partially Meeting Not Meeting Next Steps (If Applicable) Physical Activity Students shall participate in physical education that enables Х them to achieve and maintain a high level of personal